Software Support FAQ's

 - I change the batteries on my wireless keyboard or mouse and now it doesn't work?

-Sometime accidentally the batteries are put in wrong so check to make sure they are in correctly.
-Also depending on the model of your keyboard or mouse you may have to press the button on the receiver and then the button on the keyboard or mouse.
+Sometime accidentally the batteries are put in the wrong way so check to make sure they are in correctly.
+Also depending on the model of your keyboard or mouse you may have to press the button on the receiver and then the button on the keyboard or mouse to sync them.
 These are small buttons located under the keyboard or mouse.

 - My printer is printing blank pages, what can I do?